opentensor/developer-docs/docs/learn/introduction.md

 # Introduction to Bittensor

-This page will orients the reader with the major concepts and components of Bittensor, and provide the roadmap to developing in the ecosystem.
+This page will orient the reader with the major concepts and components of Bittensor, and provide the roadmap to developing in the ecosystem.

 ## Components of the Bittensor platform